Fate Extella Link Karl der Große Introduced as New Servant

 Karl der Große is literally the German name for Charlemagne.
 In this game, he is described as one of the possibilities of what Charlemagne could have become.
 His Noble Phantasm is named Carolus Patricius Auctoritas, although at this point there are still no visuals yet to describe how his Noble Phantasm attack will look like.

-As the storyline of Fate/Extella Link focuses on the younger Saber-class Servant Charlemagne, Karl der Große could be considered as the ‘final boss’ of the story; this is even more evident as he said in the closing parts of the trailer: “Your very own existence is a mistake, Charle.”
+As the storyline of Fate/Extella Link focuses on the younger Saber-class Servant Charlemagne, Karl der Große could be considered as the “final boss” of the story; this is even more evident as he said in the closing parts of the trailer: “Your very own existence is a mistake, Charle.”
 It will be interesting to see how Charlemagne will interact and fight against his grander self in this story.

 And with that, we have now known the entire roster of 26 playable Servants in this Dynasty Warriors-like action game Fate/Extella Link.
 You can see the full list right below, sorted by their classes: